How to Fry the Perfect French FriesLast updated on 8/06/2019

 The Best Oil for Deep Frying French Fries

-The best oil for deep frying french fries is any neutral oil with a high smoke point.
+The best cooking oil for deep frying french fries is any neutral oil with a high smoke point.
 Canola oil and peanut oil are two common choices.
 A neutral oil won’t affect the flavor of your fries, and an oil with a high smoke point (the point at which an oil starts to break down when heated) will be stable throughout your frying process.

 How Old Should My Oil Be for Frying French Fries?

 Ideally, you should use oil that has been used a few times and has had the chance to break down a bit.
-Because they haven't broken down at all, the molecules in brand new oil may not bond well with your french fries.
+Since they haven't broken down at all, the molecules in brand new oil may not bond well with your french fries.
 As a result, your fries won't be as crispy.
-On the other hand, oil that is at the end of its life in your fryer may have some residual flavors from other menu items, or it may start to smoke as a result of too much breakdown.
+On the other hand, oil that is at the end of its life in your deep fryer may have some residual flavors from other menu items, or it may start to smoke as a result of too much breakdown.

 How to Deep Fry French Fries